 The Guild adjudication location for North Central Phoenix Phoenix is Piano Gallery in Scottsdale.
 Students receive a report card with adjudication comments as well as a national guild pin.

 Why participate in National Guild Auditions?

-Guild auditions are held during the first two weeks of May in Phoenix.
+Guild auditions are held in May.
 Schedules are sent out after enrollment.
 Each teacher is given a time dependent upon the number of participants.
-Auditions are held from 9:00-5:00.
+Auditions are held from 9:30-5:00.
 Students will need to be released from school approximately one hour including travel to and from the audition center.